qmk/qmk_firmware/keyboards/preonic/keymaps/jacwib/readme.md

 Added PgUp and PgDn keys.

 Also added "Mac mode".
-Unsure if it even works.
-Might however be able to test soon.
+Unsure if it works.
+Will test asap.